Werechang/WeTell/README.md

 Go to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle` and choose `Specified Location` in the `Use Gradle from:` field.
 Click `Apply`.
 The project should reload and you should be able to execute `WeTellClient.main()` or `WeTellServer.main()`

-For school PCs with minimum storage per account: Choose the desktop folder in the `Gradle user home:` field.
+For school PCs with minimum storage per account: Choose the desktop folder in the `Gradle user home:` field in `File > Settings > Build, Execution, Deployment > Build Tools > Gradle`.
 You would have to redownload these files on every sign up.